-PA’s Malcolm Horsely and Andrew Partis, life science and healthcare experts, are quoted in an article on the ongoing issue of drug shortages in the developed world.
-Andrew and Malcolm talk about how changes in legislature and better forecasting of demand signals can help reverse severe drug shortages.
+PA’s Malcolm Horsely, life science and healthcare expert, is quoted in an article on the ongoing issue of drug shortages in the developed world.
+Malcolm talks about how changes in legislature and better forecasting of demand signals can help reverse severe drug shortages.

 Malcolm continues: “This allows the manufacturers not just to be certain of making any investments in quality that might be appropriate, but also to enter into contracts or other deals with secondary suppliers to de-risk the situation for everyone.
 This is not always the cheapest option but in some cases it may be more reliable.”

 For more information on PA's work in the healthcare sector, click here or contact us now for more information.